9 Thrifty (But Still Awesome) Teacher Appreciation Gifts

 Support education funding – $0

-From West Virginia to Arizona, school funding issues have heated up this year.
+From West Virginia to Arizona, school funding issues have heated up in the last few years.
 Support your local teachers and push for more education funding.
 Please remember that teachers work LONG beyond their contract hours and often spend $100s of a year on supplies for their classrooms.

 Looking for more thrifty teacher appreciation gift ideas?
 Head over to my Teacher Gifts Pinterest board.
 There are tons of printables and really cute gift ideas!

-Let me know what you’re giving your favorite teacher this year in the comments below!
+What thrifty teacher appreciation gift are you giving your favorite teacher this year?
+Let me know in the comments below!

 Related Posts: Tips for Better Communication with Your Child’s Teachers, Teacher Appreciation Gifts That Teachers Actually Want, What Not to Buy a Teacher for Christmas, Awesome Gifts for the Harry Potter Obsessed Teacher, How to Thank Teachers When School is Closed